 OSU Handout for Efficient Lawn Irrigation

-Note: For information from the Willamette Valley, the overall information provided is helpful and relevant, but some recommendations are not applicable to the Rogue Valley due to our hotter and drier summer season.
+Note: Much of this information is from the Willamette Valley.
+Therefore, the overall information provided is helpful and relevant, but some recommendations are not applicable to the Rogue Valley due to our hotter and drier summer season.

 water stream creek river quality pollution bear rogue garden valley lawn storm stormwater plants agriculture ashland talent phoenix medford shady cove central point white city eagle point rogue river grants pass applegate soil irrigation fertilizers jackson county oregon compost pesticides rain clean protect trees council landscape native disposal watershed